 The Cook’s Herb Garden is Small

 All in all, I would certainly advise reading this book if herbs are your thing.
-You can find it on Amazon, both used and new for a good price – click here.
+You can find it on online – check the used books for the best deal.
 One thing I really liked was the size of this book – its smaller, fits in your hand nicely and will tuck politely onto your kitchen shelves.
 My cookbooks need to get along with each other because they share close quarters and I’m constantly adding to their numbers.
 It’s also easier to haul around the garden when a book is smaller.

 *Cover graphic gratefully attributed to this Wikimedia Commons user.